SMARTBIGBOSS/cosmeticAPI/README.md

 List a type of Cosmetics by Brand：	/cosmetics/:name/:brand	Get

-List of Sellers	/sellers：	Get
+List of Sellers:	/sellers	Get

 List of Transactions：	/transactions	Get

+List Sales of Cosmetics:	/transactions/countSales	Get

 Sign up a Customer：	/customer/signUp	Post